-AIP-PRISMA Output for Step 3: The outputs for the planning phase of the intervention life cycle are the Intervention Concept Note (ICN) and the Intervention Plan (IP).
-Both the ICN and the IP should explicitly include women and discussion of how they will be included in the intervention.
-For example, In order to measure how activities affect women and men, each of the indicators in the IP Indicators table can be gender disaggregated to get a clear picture of change over time.
+For example, In order to measure how activities affect women and men, each of the indicators in the ISD Indicators table can be gender disaggregated to get a clear picture of change over time.
 This will provide answers to questions such as: are there increasing numbers of women ISPs, for example, and are they as profitable as their male counterparts?

-Another key element of IP is the Intervention Logic Analysis Framework (ILAF) which represents the sequence from problem analysis through to solution.
+Another key element of ISD is the Intervention Logic Analysis Framework (ILAF) which represents the sequence from problem analysis through to solution.
 The following ILAF tool illustrates how an ILAF can be gendered by highlighting participation of women and men.

-(1) Problems / Symptoms (2) Underlying causes (3) (4) Supporting functions/ rules (5) Weaknesses (6) Interventions (7) Service Provider/ Partner Problem Limited Business Poor planning Intervention Middle to large Public Drying & Storage not capacity of management and resources 2: agricultural Operasional government development allocation by Assess the traders and Why-2: Absence of to provide services and government potential of feedmillers, promotion and embedded competent investment.
-Drying and including those services to increase management Unclear Storage in outside of NTT. demand for facilities by personnel business Multiple Government or men and women farmers and prospect for the Crops in NTT state-owned Lack of management sufficient private sector enterprise capacity to create a resources to Gapoktan viable and diversified male and (Federation of bussiness. female Farmer Groups) Limited financial farmers Banks (BRI, Bank resources to operate NTT, etc.) and diversify services Insurance · · (Bumiputera, etc.)
+(1) Problems / Symptoms (2) Underlying causes (3) (4) Supporting functions / rules (5) Weaknesses (6) Interventions (7) Service Provider / Partner Problem Public Drying & Storage not Operasional Why-2: Absence of promotion and embedded services to increase demand for facilities by men and women farmers • Lack of management capacity to create a viable and diversified bussiness. • Limited financial resources to operate and diversify services Limited capacity of government to provide competent management personnel and sufficient resources to male and female farmers Business management development services and investment.
+Poor planning and resources allocation by government Unclear business prospect for the private sector Intervention 2: Assess the potential of Drying and Storage in Multiple Crops in NTT Middle to large agricultural traders and feedmillers, including those outside of NTT.
+Government or state-owned enterprise Gapoktan (Federation of Farmer Groups) Banks (BRI, Bank NTT, etc.) Insurance (Bumiputera, etc.)